logto-io/docs/docs/docs/recipes/manage-users/management-api.md

 # Manage users using Management API

-[Management API](../../../docs/references/core/README.mdx#management-api) is a set of APIs to access Logto data, including users.
+[Management API](../../../docs/references/core/README.mdx#management-api)is a collection of APIs that provide access to the Logto backend service.
+As previously mentioned, the user API is a critical component of this service and can support a wide range of scenarios.
 :::info
 [**Authentication**](../../../docs/references/core/README.mdx#authentication) is REQUIRED when you're calling Management API.
 :::